Cinta Fitri: Season 5

-Fitri finally helps, and succeeds to reveal the truth about Faiz, and Faiz intends to help the Hutama family.
+Fitri finally helps, and succeeds to reveal the truth about Fahmi's death in front of Faiz.
+Since Mischa began to admit that she killed her own children only for Retro, this made Faiz very angry and even threatened to kill Mischa, and finally Faiz intends to help the Hutama family.
 Farrel and Faiz cooperation has a result.
-Tino, Mischa's messenger was arrested, and Farell upon knowing Handoko's bad intentions, is pushed off a cliff by Handoko.
+Tino, Mischa's men was arrested, and Farell upon knowing Handoko's bad intentions, is pushed off a cliff by Handoko.
 Mischa tries not to be sad, although her loved one has died.
+Because Maya did not allow Farrel to meet Raffa, this made Mrs. Lia angry and blamed Maya.
+At the same time, Hadi wanted to sell Revolution, but Mrs. Lia and Bram deny it because they felt it was unfair until it was discovered that Kayla had stage 3 uterine cancer.
 Fitri, who is still grieving awakens and becomes the leader of Revolution.

 Apparently, Farrel is still alive, helped by Mischa and kept in a house.
 Farrel is conscious but suffers amnesia.
 But after all, crime will not be eternal.
 Sure enough, Mischa's efforts to hide Farrel is known.
 The Hutama family find Farrel.
 But unfortunately Fitri has to sacrifice for Farell.
 Farrel would die if he tried to remember his past.

 Once again Mischa enters the Hutama household and become Farell's wife, with Fitri being a maid.
 Fitri once again faces the test of her love with Farrel.
 Fitri challenges Mischa to get Farell's heart, while Farell himself begins to remember his past.

 Farrel who sees Fitri wonders.
 Where a Fitri's husband?
-Remembering Farell's effort to win the heart of Bu Lik bypretending to be Fathan, Fitri also tells Farell about Fathan.
+Remembering Farell's effort to win the heart of Bu Lik by pretending to be Fathan, Fitri also tells Farell about Fathan.
 Fitri also use the name Fathan to get closer to Farrel.
 The situation was also exploited by Mischa.

 Mischa pay Yadi to act as Fathan.
 Fitri, with the help of all his family, can survive against Mischa and Yadi, which are cornering.
 Mischa's efforts are useless.
 Yadi is successfully removed by Fitri with the help of Faiz, Norman, Bram, and family Hutama.
 Wanting to get rid of Mischa, Fitri also hires a new man, Henry, who becomes Erwin, a rich businessman from Australia.

-Fitri and the family take advantage of the materialistic character of Mischa to get rid of her.
+Fitri and the family take advantage of Mischa's materialistic character to get rid of her.
 He made it appear that Mischa had an affair with Henry, aka Erwin; and succeeds.
 Mischa is expelled from the family home by Farrel.
 Because Mischa has been out of the residence Hutama, Handoko would not want to clean up all this in a way to kill Farrell.
 Farrell has an accident on the steps of the mosque.
 Accused of trying to kill Farrell, Mischa blurred.